Message about use of cookies

 • other quality considerations

-Those receiving the RFQ must submit their quotation, usually by email, by the deadline specified in the RFQ.
+Those receiving the RFQ must submit their quotation, by email or on the Delta eSourcing portal, by the deadline specified in the RFQ.
 They must direct this to the officer or department that has sent them the RFQ.

 Electronic tendering